joeclark-phd/random-text-generators/README.md

 ### RandomDrawGenerator

 This generator simply draws a String at random from a `Stream<String>` of data fed into it.
 Useful, if not very sophisticated.
 Like MarkovTextGenerator, it allows the consumer to specify a desired minimum length, maximum length, start string, or end string, to filter the randomly-drawn text.

+RandomDrawGenerator ignores case, converting your input text to lowercase and returning lowercase strings.

 ### DoubleTextGenerator